teddygizachew/Hello-World-Android-CSC415/README.md

 The following **required** functionality is completed:

-- [x] User can sign up to create a new account using Parse authentication.
+- [x] User can see a Happy Birthday message on the screen
-- [x] User can log in and log out of his or her account.
-- [x] The current signed in user is persisted across app restarts.

 ## Video Walkthrough